GRE Search Service – Diversity data

 Why use the GRE Search Service?

-Even if your graduate program doesn’t require the GRE, you may want to consider using the service to connect with this pool of potential applicants.
+Even if a graduate program doesn’t require the GRE, programs may want to consider using the service to connect with this pool of potential applicants.

 Also, as our admissions staff works with graduate programs at the U, we often hear things like: “prospective students don’t know who we are” or “many students don’t know their bachelor’s degree would be a great fit for our program.”

-In addition to other methods of recruiting (fairs, advertising), this might be a viable option to recruit students by giving information to them, rather than waiting for them to come to you.
+In addition to other methods of recruiting (fairs, advertising), this might be a viable option to recruit students by giving information to them, rather than waiting for them to come to us.

 What data can I get?